Production Mode vs Developer Mode

-The limitation of this edition is that the logging messages will be emitted up to 24 hours after the build of your assembly.
+Unlike Production Mode, an application built with PostSharp Logging in Developer Mode will stop emitting logging messages 24 hours after it has been compiled.
 After this period of time, your application will keep working, but the logging messages will no longer be emitted.